Rokhlin dimension: duality, tracial properties, and crossed products: Finite Rokhlin dimension and duality

-That (b) implies (c) follows immediately by taking crossed products by $G$ and using \autoref{cpcequivCP}.
-We show that (c) implies (a).
+We now show that (c) implies (a).
 We take $\widehat{G}$-crossed products in the statement of (c) and apply Takai duality together with \autoref{cpcequivCP} to obtain $G$-equivariant completely positive contractive order zero maps